 A: It’s been a great year so far and there are lots of new things in the pipeline.
 I am currently re-branding, revisiting old projects and designing new ones.
 The aim is to launch it all in September at Maison et Objet in Paris.
 I’m excited and exhausted just thinking about it!
 Products include a fruit bowl, an upholstered chair and a table lamp made from materials and processes I have not worked with before.
 Watch this space!

-Here’s a selection of the Nick’s handiwork – all products are available to buy from Nick Fraser.
+Here’s a selection of Nick’s handiwork – all products are available to buy from Nick Fraser.
 Credits: text by Homegirl London, images courtesy of Nick Fraser, special thanks to Nick.

 Pipework coat rack edition, £190, available in 3 colours, limited edition of 60